Welcome to Maz CNC, your New England CNC Repair Company!

 6. Return to operating speed for production

 This allows bearings and lubricant to reach operating temperature gradually, preventing thermal shock.
+Cold-start damage is one of the leading causes of early spindle failure in New England shops.

 Taper Cleaning

-The spindle taper should be cleaned daily—more often in dusty environments or when running cast iron:
+The spindle taper should be cleaned daily — more often in dusty environments or when running cast iron:

 • Wipe taper with a clean, lint-free cloth